© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 160m north-east of Moultonbank Farm is a scheduled monument protected by Historic England under reference 1011123.
 View the official record →

-Bowl barrow 160m north-east of Moultonbank Farm is a Neolithic or Bronze Age burial mound situated in Cheshire, England.
+Bowl barrow 160m north-east of Moultonbank Farm is a Bronze Age burial monument located in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011123.

 Bowl barrow 160m north-east of Moultonbank Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011123.